ARACOOOL/dHttp/readme.md

 ## Install

-* Using packagist/composer
+* Using packagist/composer:
-The recommended way to install react is [through composer](http://getcomposer.org).
+The recommended way to install library is [through composer](http://getcomposer.org).

 ```JSON
 {